-Service Charges

-The proposed service charges for 2023/24 are set out in Appendix C of this report.
+3.19 Other factors are also taken into consideration when calculating the dwelling rent budget for future years.
+Such as disposals through RTB's or asset management of underperforming stock, reconversions, new build developments and acquisitions.
+Service Charges 3.20 The proposed service charges for 2023/24 are set out in Appendix C of this report.
 The costs of providing the services have been reviewed and set at a level to ensure that the costs are recovered.
 The HRA cannot make a profit on the service charges, these are purely to recover HRA costs.

-- 3.20 Not all service charges, outlined in Appendix C will increase in 2023/24.
-This is due to contracts that run for more than one year for a fixed price.
-The heating charges are based on the previous full year's costs, hence no increases on charges have been applied to 2023/24.
-This will help tenants in sheltered schemes during the cost-of-living crisis.
-Any major increases relating to the current utility crisis will be reviewed in the 2024/25 service charges. - 3.21 Grouped Home service charges relate to services provided to sheltered schemes and communal utility costs.
-The proposed general service charge for grouped homes for 2023/24 is set at an average weekly charge of £16.10 based on a 50-week collection year.
+3.21 Grouped Home service charges relate to services provided to sheltered schemes and communal utility costs.
+The proposed general service charge for grouped homes for 2023/24 is set at an average weekly charge of £16.10 based on a 50- week collection year.
 This is an increase of £1.53 compared to 2022/23.
-However, all other grouped home service charges will remain the same, and communal water will reduce.
-Giving a net impact of an average increase of £0.24 per week (50-week bases). - The average communal heating charge for 2023/24 will remain the same.
-The 2023/24 average Grouped Homes heating charge will be £13.35 based on a 50-week collection year.
-This will give tenants stability during the cost-of-living crisis. - 3.23 As part of the rents and service charge audit being undertaken during 2022/23 (see paragraph 3.8) it has been identified that a heating service, service charge has been incorrectly charged in previous years.
+3.22 The average Grouped Homes heating charge for 2023/24 is proposed to increase from £13.35 to £16.30 based on a 50-week collection year.
+This is an increase of £2.95 compared to 2022/23.
+This is a direct result of the increases in energy bills over the last 12 months.
+ESC will be working hard over the next year to see how future years costs could be alleviated.
+3.23 As part of the rents and service charge audit being undertaken during 2022/23 (see paragraph 3.9) it has been identified that a heating service, service charge has been incorrectly charged in previous years.
 This charge will be corrected on all tenants' accounts who are affected and will no longer be charged in the future.
 This has been taken into consideration when setting the HRA income budgets.

-Garage Rents

-- Garage rents are also set out in Appendix C. Garage rents are also collected on a 50-week collection period.
+Garage Rents 3.24 Garage rents are also set out in Appendix C .
+Garage rents are also collected on a 50-week collection period.
 For 2023/24 tenant's weekly garage rent is proposed to increase from £9.00 to £9.45, an increase of £0.45 on the 2022/23 charge.
-The proposed increased for non-tenant weekly garage rent is £13.23 from £12.60 (inclusive of VAT), an increase of £0.63 on the 2022/23 charge. - The Garage rents are based on local market research.
+The proposed increased for non-tenant weekly garage rent is £13.23 from £12.60 (inclusive of VAT), an increase of £0.63 on the 2022/23 charge.
+3.25 The Garage rents are based on local market research.
 Historically, ESC has charged particularly low garage rents, however they are now at a similar level as other Local Council providers.
 Garage rents form part of the Councils' annual fees and charges report considered by Cabinet on 3 January 2023.

-Repairs and Maintenance

-- 3.26 The repairs and maintenance revenue budget for 2023/24 has been set at £6.935 million, compared to a revised forecast of £6.338 million in the 2022/23 budget.
-An analysis of the repairs and maintenance revenue budget is set out in Appendix D. The revised forecast for 2022/23 includes budget identified as being required as part of the compliance work approved at Cabinet 6 October 2022. - 3.27 The amounts included in the repairs and maintenance revenue budget are deemed sufficient to allow the Council to carry out all necessary major works and to maintain the decent homes standard in all its properties.
+Repairs and Maintenance 3.26 The repairs and maintenance revenue budget for 2023/24 has been set at £6.935 million, compared to a revised forecast of £6.338 million in the 2022/23 budget.
+An analysis of the repairs and maintenance revenue budget is set out in Appendix D .
+The revised forecast for 2022/23 includes budget identified as being required as part of the compliance work approved at Cabinet 6 October 2022.
+3.27 The amounts included in the repairs and maintenance revenue budget are deemed sufficient to allow the Council to carry out all necessary major works and to maintain the decent homes standard in all its properties.
 It should also be sufficient to cover significant levels of work on fire risk safety, compliance contract management and decarbonisation of the housing stock.
-Much of the cost relating to decarbonisation and retro fitting is within the HRA capital programme. - An additional £3.492 million has been identified as being required in 2023/24 as part of the compliance work currently undertaken, which will be recommended to Full Council as part of the Capital Programme Report 2022/23 to 2026/27.
-These costs reflect significant increases in already planned works, as well as some new projects.
+Much of the cost relating to decarbonisation and retro fitting is within the HRA capital programme.